-On behalf of the Council of the Australian Institute of Marine Science, we are pleased to present the AIMS 2021-22 Corporate Plan, as required under paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013.
-This Plan is prepared for 2021-22 and covers the five years to 2025-26, as per s.
+On behalf of the Council of the Australian Institute of Marine Science, we are pleased to present the AIMS 2022-23 Corporate Plan, as required under paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013.
+This Plan is prepared for 2022-23 and covers the five years to 2026-27, as per s.
 16E(1) of the PGPA Rule 2014 and the Corporate Plan for Commonwealth Entities: Resource Management Guide No. 132.

-In 2022 AIMS will celebrate 50 years of science for tomorrow's oceans.
-It is a time for celebration, a time to reflect on our achievements and a time to look forward to the role that our science will play in shaping the next 50 years (and beyond).
-AIMS uses a broad set of scientific capabilities to develop solutions that drive better outcomes for all stakeholders.
+In 2022 AIMS celebrates 50 years of science for tomorrow's oceans.
+This milestone provides an opportunity to reflect on our achievements and look forward to the role that our science will play in shaping the next 50 years (and beyond).
+AIMS applies a broad suite of scientific capabilities to develop solutions and guide decisions that drive better outcomes for all stakeholders.
 Our diverse capabilities are the result of an organic growth from inception to our current state, driven by technological advances and increased prioritisation of reef ecosystem health.
-Our history can be categorised into three distinct phases; discovery, understanding and solutions.
-At our inception 50 years ago, Australia's marine environment was largely unknown and AIMS' primary role was to explore, discover and describe.
-This was a period of establishing monitoring systems and recording data, which would become the basis for future studies.
-The understanding phase represents the period when AIMS had captured sufficient data and information to enable scientists to determine the trends and key variables for Australia's marine assets.
-This period provided the evidence to understand natural processes, to identify pressures and to define the impact that human activity was having on marine ecosystems.
-The solutions phase is the current period of AIMS' activities where the priority is to transform understanding into action, working with both scientists and industry to mitigate present and future threats, and to support Australia's marine industries.
+Our history can be categorised into three distinct, enhancive phases; discovery, understanding and solutions.
+At our inception 50 years ago, Australia's marine environment was largely unknown, and AIMS' primary role was to explore, discover and describe.
+This was a period of establishing monitoring and observing programs and recording data, which would become, and continues to be, the foundation for future studies.
+The understanding phase commenced when AIMS had accumulated sufficient data and information to enable scientists to determine the dynamics, trends and status of Australia's marine assets.
+This phase built on the ongoing foundation of observation to provide evidence to understand natural processes, to identify pressures and to define the impact that human activity was having on marine ecosystems.
+The solutions phase encapsulates current focus of AIMS' activities.
+It builds on our observation and understanding of marine systems, and directs our effort to transform understanding into action, working with both scientists and industry to mitigate present and future threats.
+We see the next phase of our science for tomorrow's oceans as a period where we guide complex decision making to support effective, at-scale implementation of mitigation, restoration and rehabilitation actions to improve the health of marine ecosystems and support Australia's marine industries.